Annuities versus gilts for retirement income – which is best?

 This means that a £500,000 lump sum would deliver an income of £35,650 a year until death, with no link to inflation.
 Annuity rates will vary depending on the provider, the age of the customer, and changes in interest rates.

-Buying a gilt therefore could offer a substantially better return, with the advantage that it can be sold at any point in the term, which may be triggered by an early death.
-Annuities don’t come with the same advantage, and deliver a worse return for a typical life span.
+Buying a gilt therefore could offer a better return depending how long you live, with the advantage that it can be sold at any point in the term, which may be triggered by an early death.
+Annuities don’t come with the same advantage, but can become a better deal for those living longer than their estimated life expectancy.

 Sterling investment grade corporate bonds yield 5.5% on average.
 That's a £27,500 annual income – and your money back at the end of the term.
 However, buying corporate bonds directly is trickier for retail investors than buying gilts, and they come with more risk.